Iskra: A System for Inverse Geometry Processing: Applications

 Even though our method is in scope of what Theseus can do, we see that even for such a simple problem, declarative methods can result in a significantly higher implementation effort.
 Their system asserts a specific least-squares declarative form for the problem, and, while our problem mathematically fits into this formulation, integrating it with Theseus requires reformulating it: what should amount to a simple sparse linear solve becomes a pipeline involving multiple matrix square roots.

-\ahmed{this next paragraph can be safely removed. it repeates what we said above.} Because they rely on a pre-determined set of solvers, Theseus and SparseSolve cannot exploit specialized solution strategies, such as, e.g., reusing the symbolic part of the factorization.
+Because they rely on a pre-determined set of solvers, Theseus and SparseSolve cannot exploit specialized solution strategies, such as, e.g., reusing the symbolic part of the factorization.
 Instead, we are left to rely on one of the pre-selected solvers like Levenberg-Marquardt for Theseus or CHOLMOD with pre-chosen settings for SparseSolve, significantly limiting their performance ceilings.
 Efficiency issues are far worse for Theseus as it is not designed with sparse geometry operators in mind.
 Attempting to use a sparse matrix in its problem definition makes the software crash, leaving us to resort to making all operators dense, which in turn negatively impacts memory and speed.
 In fact, we were unable to use Theseus for meshes larger than $600$ vertices.
 From this example, we can conclude that due to their rigid implementions of the adjoint rule, previous systems have limited versatility for the problem of inverse fairing.
 In contrast, our system is designed with flexibility and sparsity in mind, which in turn converts into greater efficiency.